OliverSherouse/wbdata/docs/source/wbdata.rst

 wbdata library reference
 ========================

-Wbdata, from the user's perspective primarily provides a set of functions.
+Wbdata provides a set of functions that are used to interface with the World Bank's databases.
 For any function involving pandas capabilities, pandas must (obviously) be installed.

 Convenience Functions
 ---------------------
 .. autofunction:: wbdata.search_indicators
 .. autofunction:: wbdata.search_countries
 .. autofunction:: wbdata.print_ids_and_names
-.. autofunction:: wbdata.get_dataframe_from_indicators
+.. autofunction:: wbdata.get_dataframe

 Finding the data you want
 -------------------------